Samuel Tak Lee

-Samuel Tak Lee or Lee Tak-Yee (李德義 (Lǐ Déyì, Lei5 Dak1-ji6); born April 1939) is a Hong Kong property billionaire.
+Samuel Tak Lee or Lee Tak-Yee (李德義 (Lǐ Déyì, Lei5 Dak1-ji6); 1 April 1939 – 24 May 2026) was a Hong Kong billionaire property businessman.
+According to Forbes, he had an estimated net worth of US$4.2 billion at his death.

 Early life

-Lee was born in April 1939.
+Lee was born in Guangdong, China on 1 April 1939.
 He was educated at Diocesan Boys' School in Mong Kok, before earning bachelor's and master's degrees in civil and environmental engineering from the Massachusetts Institute of Technology in 1964.
 Lee then earned an MBA from Harvard Business School.

 Career

-After finishing his studies, Lee returned to Hong Kong to join Prudential Enterprise, the real estate company founded by his father and uncle in 1958.
+After finishing his studies, Lee returned to Hong Kong to join Prudential Enterprises, the real estate company founded by his father and uncle in 1958.
 He took control of the entire business from his brother Lee Tak-Yan in 1985.
 Prudential Enterprises owns the Prudential Hotel in Hong Kong and has significant holdings in Hong Kong, Japan, Switzerland and Singapore.
 In the UK, he purchased the 14 acre Langham Estate in London's Fitzrovia district in 1994.
 A real estate portfolio Lee indirectly established in Tokyo in 1999 was eventually sold in 2017 for approximately $1.2 billion.

 By 2019, Lee had become the largest shareholder in Shaftesbury PLC, a large London real estate investment trust, with a 26.3% stake.
 There was persistent media speculation that Lee would eventually bid for control of Shaftesbury.
 The Times also reported that Lee sued Shaftesbury for £10.4 million in alleged losses over a share placing.
 His interest in Shaftesbury was subsequently sold at a discount to Capco for $544 million in June 2020.

 Lee has been noted for his vigorous defence of his estate's legal rights and business interests.
 According to Forbes, he had a net worth of $3.6 billion, as of January 2021.